-The bands 1920-1980 MHz and 2110-2170 MHz have been used widely in Europe for IMT-2000 networks deploying UMTS technology and for IMT-Advanced networks deploying LTE technology.
+The bands 1920-1980 MHz and 2110-2170 MHz have been used widely in Europe for IMT networks.
 For these frequency bands, the technical conditions including the frequency arrangements and the Block Edge Masks (only for the band 2110-2170 MHz) have been updated or introduced.